Is Blogging Dead? Yea, Kind of…

 Pack it up everyone!
 Shut down WordPress and stop sending out checks Amazon Associates and Google AdSense.
 Didn’t you hear?
 Blogging is dead.

-But a good blog, with great content and high rankings is an incredibly valuable asset.
+But a good blog, with great content and high rankings, is a valuable asset.
 So what is the reality?
-Is blogging dead?
-Is it a waste of time to blog?
-My answer is yes and no. Read on.
+Is blogging dead

 Personal Blogging is Dead